 A 50 kW (about 70 HP) permanent motor typically weighs less than 30 lbs.
 (Note you would still need a DC-to-AC inverter to generate enough voltage and frequency.)

-Uses of permanent magnet motors in the automotive industry include the Chevy Volt (now discontinued), the Chevy Bolt, and Tesla Model 3.
+Uses of permanent magnet motors in the automotive industry include the Chevy Volt (now discontinued), the Chevy Bolt, and a growing number of Teslas:.

 - The Chevy Bolt is a 200 HP design with magnets inside the rotor.
 It uses a 7.05-to-1, single-speed gear reducer to drive the wheels.
 No estimates of weight are available publicly.

-- Tesla Model 3 also uses a permanent magnet motor.
-Very little detail is available, but rumor has it the magnets are arranged in a Halback array.
-This array focuses the magnetic lines of flux to fully optimize performance.
+- Tesla Model 3 also uses a permanent magnet motor with the magnets arranged in a Halbach array.
+This array focuses the magnetic lines of flux to optimize MPG equivalent.

 The speed of the permanent magnet motor is the same as that of its induction counterpart: